open-telemetry/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 ### Adding Attributes

-You can add Attributes to metrics when they are generated.
+You can add attributes to metrics when they are generated.

 ```java
 Attributes attrs = Attributes.of(